Israel: Budget passes ending years of political uncertainty | DW | 04.11.2021

 Failure to win parliamentary ratification for the 2021 package by November 14 would have triggered fresh elections.

-The budget's approval was a much-needed victory for Bennett's fragile coaltionof right-wing, centrist, left-wing and Arab parties.
+The budget's approval was a much-needed victory for Bennett's fragile coalition of right-wing, centrist, left-wing and Arab parties.

 Although Bennett's nationalist New Right party did not win as many seats as Likud, he managed to come out on top by forming an alliance with the centrist Yesh Atid and then several other parties.